Powhatan Arrow: Services and connections

 The Powhatan Arrow had two trains.
-No. 25 departed from Norfolk Terminal Station at 7:30 a.m.; made station stops in Virginia (Petersburg, Lynchburg, and Roanoke) and West Virginia (Bluefield and Williamson); and terminated at Cincinnati Union Terminal at 11:15 p.m.
+No. 25 departed from Norfolk Terminal Station at 7:30 a.m.; made station stops in Virginia (Petersburg, Crewe, Lynchburg, and Roanoke) and West Virginia (Bluefield and Williamson) along with Portsmouth, Ohio; and terminated at Cincinnati Union Terminal at 11:15 p.m.
 There were also two request stops at Christiansburg, Virginia, and Ironton, Ohio; the former to discharge passengers from beyond Roanoke and receive for Cincinnati; the latter to discharge passengers from Bluefield and beyond for No. 25.
 No. 26 departed from Cincinnati at 8:20 a.m. and arrived at Norfolk at 11:55 p.m., with the Christiansburg and Ironton stops reversed.
 Both trains ran 15 hours and 45 minutes per day at an average speed of about 45 mph.

 At Petersburg, trains connected to Richmond, Virginia, via Atlantic Coast Line (ACL); at Lynchburg, to Durham, North Carolina; at Roanoke, to Winston-Salem, North Carolina, and to the Southern Railway's (SOU) Birmingham Special and Tennessean passenger trains.
 Cincinnati offered connecting trains to Chicago, Illinois (via New York Central (NYC) or Pennsylvania Railroad (PRR)); St. Louis, Missouri (via NYC or Baltimore and Ohio (B&O)); and Detroit, Michigan (via B&O).

 By early 1948, Christiansburg and Ironton became normal stops; on July 14, a new request stop was added at Pearisburg, Virginia, enabling connections to Kenova, West Virginia, and beyond.
 On June 19, 1949, the departure time for No. 25 at Norfolk was backed up to 7 a.m.
 In 1950, Cincinnati added connections to Louisville, Kentucky; Memphis, and Nashville, Tennessee, via the Louisville and Nashville Railroad (L&N).
 In July 1951, No. 26's running time was extended 15 minutes east of Roanoke with a new arrival time at 11:40 p.m. in Norfolk.
 By early 1955, No. 26's departure time in Cincinnati was changed to 8:10 a.m., while its arrival time at Norfolk was 11:25 p.m.
 Additionally, the connecting services to Durham were discontinued and the Powhatan Arrow was given flag stops, covering six stations between Williamson and Kenova, and 13 between Portsmouth and Cincinnati.
 Within a year later, most of the stops west of Portsmouth were rearranged for No. 25 to discharge passengers and No. 26 to receive them.